s1dewalker/Futures-trading/README.md

 <br/>
 *Case scenarios for front contracts | Meeting impacts on contracts | Contract ranges | Curve movement | Risk-reward ratio* <br/>

 *This helped to input basis point expectations for each RBA meeting and check the pricing for different cases, which gave ranges, risk-reward for contracts and combinations.
-Bottom left side had meeting impact section, which showed meeting impacts on the selected contract or strategy.
-This showed which trades not to take more than which trades to take.* <br/>
+Bottom left side had meeting impact section, which showed meeting impacts on the selected contract or strategy.* <br/> *This showed which trades not to take, more than, which trades to take.* <br/>

 *"Sometimes, not taking a trade is a trade itself."*
 <br/><br/>